mciicrw/Xiera/README.md

 ## How to use

-If you simply wish to have the bot on your server, just [click here]( https://discordapp.com/oauth2/authorize?client_id=440357771704139787&scope=bot&permissions=805336120) and use the `+alerts` command to enable the EQ alerts.
+If you simply wish to have the bot on your server, just [click here]( https://discordapp.com/oauth2/authorize?client_id=440357771704139787&scope=bot&permissions=0) and use the `!alerts` command to enable the EQ alerts.

 ## Dependencies